Deja vu: Gonzaga settles for two 3-pointers in second straight loss to UConn

 "I think we took the right ones," Gonzaga coach Mark Few said.
 "B-Huff (Braden Huff) had three of them teed up there perfectly and he's been shooting the heck out of it.
 Yeah, had a couple popcorn out and the other ones just missed."

-After Friday's performance, the Zags have made just 7 of 45 (16%) from the 3-point line over their last five halves and they're just 12 of 54 in the last three games.
-During that stretch, Gonzaga's guards have struggled in particular with their 3-point shooting accuracy.
-Nolan Hickman, Dusty Stromer and Nembhard have combined to make 2 of 23 (8%), going 0 for 5 in both the second half against UW and during Friday's loss to UConn.
+After Friday's performance, the Zags have made just 7 of 45 (16%) from the 3-point line over their past five halves and they're just 12 of 54 in the past three games.
+During that stretch, Gonzaga's guards have struggled in particular with their 3-point-shooting accuracy.
+Nolan Hickman, Dusty Stromer and Nembhard have combined to make 2 of 23 (8%), going 0 for 5 in the second half against UW and during Friday's loss to UConn.

 As a team, Gonzaga's made 40% or better from 3-point range in two games this season, but the Bulldogs have also struggled to hit 30% on four occasions: UConn (16%), Purdue (18%), Mississippi Valley State (20%) and Washington (27%).